Gift Acceptance Policy

-If you have any questions about a gift and if it can be accepted please speak to BCC’s Development team at 410-922-2100.
+If you have any questions about a gift and whether it can be accepted, please reach out to the BCC Development Office at 410-922-2100.

-BCC solicits and accepts charitable gifts to help fulfill its mission.
-In addition to working with BCC’s development team, BCC urges all prospective donors to seek the assistance of independent legal and financial advisers in matters relating to their gifts.
-BCC desires that all donors fully understand any potential tax and estate planning effects their gifts may have.
+Board of Child Care (BCC) solicits and accepts charitable gifts to help fulfill its mission.
+In addition to working with a member of BCC’s Development Office, BCC urges all prospective donors to seek the assistance of independent legal and financial advisers in matters relating to their charitable giving.
+BCC wishes for all donors to have a complete understanding of the possible tax and estate planning consequences that their donations may entail.

-BCC’s marketing material and fundraising solicitations may speak generally as to the benefit of a certain type or method of giving.
-However, these materials should not be construed as legal or tax advice.
-Every donor’s tax situation and the effect a gift may have on it is unique.
+BCC’s fundraising solicitations and marketing materials may speak generally to the benefit of a certain type or method of giving.
+However, these communications should not be construed as legal or tax advice.
+Every donor’s tax situation is unique.

-The following policies and guidelines govern acceptance of gifts made to BCC for the benefit of any of its operations, programs or services.
+The following policies and guidelines govern the acceptance of gifts made to BCC for the benefit of any of its operations, programs, or services.

-No provision hereof shall be construed as requiring either that any particular proposed gift be accepted or that any particular proposed gift be rejected.
+No provision hereof shall be construed as requiring either that any proposed gift be accepted or that any proposed gift be rejected.

 Use of Legal Counsel

-BCC will seek the advice of legal counsel in matters relating to acceptance of gifts when appropriate.
+BCC will seek the advice of legal counsel in matters relating to the acceptance of gifts where appropriate.
 Review by counsel is recommended for:

-- Gifts of property which may be subject to environmental or other regulatory restrictions.
+- Gifts of property that may be subject to environmental or other regulatory restrictions

-- Any other transaction in which the Agency deems necessary.
+- Any other transaction which BCC deems necessary

 Restrictions on Gifts

-Decisions on the restrictive nature of a gift, and its acceptance or refusal shall be made by the Gift Acceptance Committee or by the Executive Committee and/or Board of Directors where required.
-The Gift Acceptance Committee consists of the President & CEO, the Vice President of Finance, the Vice President of Development, the Board Chair, and the Board Treasurer.
+Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by the Gift Acceptance Committee, the Executive Committee, and/or the Board of Directors (where required).
+The Gift Acceptance Committee consists of the President & CEO, the Chief Financial Officer, the Chief Operating Office, the Senior Director of Marketing and Development, the Board Chair, and the Board Treasurer.

-The Gift Acceptance Committee shall be considered to have taken action when such action has been concurred in by at least a majority of the members of the Gift Acceptance Committee.
+The Gift Acceptance Committee shall be considered to have taken action when such action has been concurred in by at least a majority of its members.

 Gifts Generally Accepted Without Review

-- Donors wishing to set up a reoccurring gift (e.g. monthly, quarterly) are welcome to do so via the website, sending in a reply card, or calling the Development team.
-Donors may modify, pause, or cancel reoccurring gifts at any time by contacting the Development team at 410-922-2100.
+- Donors who wish to set up a recurring gift (e.g., monthly, quarterly, annually) are welcome to do so via the website, by sending in a reply card, or by coordinating with a member of the Development Office.
+Donors may modify, pause, or cancel recurring gifts at any time by contacting the Development Office at 410-922-2100.